gescoma/portfolio/src/content/projects/en/03-can-rectoret.md

 ## The project

-Aledo Distribucions is a local business that sells local and galician drinks.
-They needed a website to show their products and their contact information.
-It is important to not allow people with less than 18 years old to see the website.
-Also the client wanted to have diferent prices for diferent client types for example for bars and restaurants they have a price and the particular have another one.
+Can rectoret is a traditional catalan restaurant, a farmhouse from the seventeenth century, that wanted a website to show their products and their contact information.
+They also wanted a page where their clients could see the menus, the menu and the different rooms they have to be able to book.
+The website also has a section with the latest news.
+They also wanted the website to comply with the data protection law.
+The client also wanted the pages of the website to be in different languages.

 ## The process

 The client wanted a website that was easy to update and maintain.
 I decided to use Wordpress as a CMS and I created a custom theme for them.
-We used woocomerce plugin to create the shop and I used an existing and reputable plugin to manage the age restriction.
-And another existing plugin to manage the diferent prices for the diferent client types.
+We used posts for the news and we created a custom post type for both the rooms and the menus and the menus.
+We used a plugin for the translation of the website.
+And we used a plugin for the management of the reservations.

 ## The result

-The client was very happy with the result.
-They can now update the website themselves and they can manage the diferent prices for the diferent client types easily.
-Also the webpage complies with all the local, national and european laws about age restriction and alcohol online shop.
+The client was satisfied with the result.
+The website has a modern and elegant tone that fits with the idea they had.
+Finally the part of the reservations was decided to remove them because they manage them manually by phone.